SUCLG2: Function

 As a subunit of SCS, SUCLG2 is a mitochondrial matrix enzyme that catalyzes the reversible conversion of succinyl-CoA to succinate and acetoacetyl CoA, accompanied by the substrate-level phosphorylation of GDP to GTP, as a step in the tricarboxylic acid (TCA) cycle.
 The GTP generated is then consumed in anabolic pathways.
 However, since GTP is not transported through the inner mitochondrial membrane in mammals and other higher organisms, it must be recycled within the matrix.
 In addition, SUCLG2 may function in ATP generation in the absence of SUCLA2 by complexing with the mitochondrial nucleotide diphosphate kinase, nm23-H4, and thus compensate for SUCLA2 deficiency.
 The reverse reaction generates succinyl-CoA from succinate to fuel ketone body and heme synthesis.

 While SCS is ubiquitously expressed, SUCLG2 is predominantly expressed in tissues involved in biosynthesis, including liver and kidney.
 SUCLG2 has also been detected in the microvasculature of the brain, likely to support its growth.
 Notably, both SUCLA2 and SUCLG2 are absent in astrocytes, microglia, and oligodendrocytes in the brain; thus, in order to acquire succinate to continue the TCA cycle, these cells may instead synthesize succinate through GABA metabolism of α-ketoglutarate or ketone body metabolism of succinyl-CoA.

 Clinical significance

 Though mitochondrial DNA (mtDNA) depletion syndrome has been largely attributed to SUCLA2 deficiency, SUCLG2 may play a more crucial role in mtDNA maintenance, as it functions to compensate for SUCLA2 deficiency and its absence results in decreased mtDNA and OXPHOS-dependent growth.
-Moreover, no mutations in the SUCLG2 gene have been reported, indicating that such mutations are lethal and selected against.

 SUCLG2 may also play a role in clearing cerebrospinal fluid amyloid-beta 1–42 (Aβ1–42) in Alzheimer's disease (AD) and, thus, reducing neuronal death.